Guangzhou–Shenzhen railway: History

-Indeed, Guangshen railway is the first place in China to carry out successfully speed-up on the existing railroad.
+Guangshen railway is the first place in China to carry out successfully speed-up on the existing railroad.
 At the beginning of the 1990s, Guangzhou Railway Bureau and the Ministry of Railways carried out the pre-feasibility research about raising the maximum speed of passenger trains to 160 km/h.
 At 28 December 1991, the construction of the third line of Guangshen railway, and the speed-up improvement works of original double tracks started.
 In October 1994, the maximum speed of a train reached 174 km/h during the test.
-At 22 December 1994, the first sub-high speed (160 km/h) passenger train in China started commercial operation between Guangzhou and Shenzhen.
+The first sub-high speed (160 km/h) passenger train in China started commercial operation at 22 December 1994, operating between Guangzhou and Shenzhen.